kakarlarenusree/Time-Series-Modelling-Case-Study_Renu/README.md

 ## Results

-Test-set evaluation metrics (2-year weekly test horizon; the hourly LSTM is aggregated to weekly for comparison) are computed in the notebook's final comparison section and reported in full in `report/report.pdf`.
-A plot of all model forecasts against actual demand over the test period is generated at the end of the notebook and exported to `figures/`.
+Test-set evaluation metrics (2-year weekly test horizon; the hourly LSTM is aggregated to weekly for comparison) are computed in the notebook's final comparison section and reported in full in `Electricity_Demand_Forecasting_Report_renu.pdf`.

 ## Requirements.txt